Star and Planet Formation

 Knowledge management of data archives

-Supersonic winds on the surface of hot JupitersMore
+Supersonic winds in the atmosphere of hot JupitersMore

 « Siphoning » of a star : reconstitution by laserMore